MinPika/brain-tumor-classifier/README.md

 - All open-source library maintainers

 ### Inspiration
-This project was inspired by coursework in Advanced Functional Neuroimaging (COL786) and ongoing Bachelor's Thesis research in neuroimaging at IIT Delhi.
+This project was inspired by coursework in INTELLIGENT TECHNIQUES FOR ENERGY SYSTEM ANALYSIS (ESL372).

 ---